b02

 Pulhamite

 In 1906, it was decided a fountain and rockwork pool would be an attractive addition to the promenade area, and Pulham and Sons of Broxbourne were appointed to create it.
 This company also carried out extensive landscaping, adding artificial rockwork, despite the ready availability of local stone.
-The artificial stonework was known as ‘Pulhamite’ and frequently mistaken for the real thing.
+The artificial stonework was known as ‘Pulhamite’ and is frequently mistaken for the real thing.
 The Pulhamite fountain can be seen being tested shortly after installation.